-(4) "Mandatory reporting entity" means all of the following entities, except as prohibited under federal law:
+(4) “Mandatory reporting entity” means all of the following entities, to the extent permitted under federal law:

 a.
 The State Employee Benefits Committee and the Office of Management and Budget, under each entity’s respective statutory authority to administer the State Group Health Insurance Program in Chapter 96 of Title 29, and any health insurer, third-party administrator, or other entity that receives or collects charges, contributions, or premiums for, or adjusts or settles health claims for, any State employee, or their spouses or dependents, participating in the State Group Health Insurance Program, except for any carrier, as defined in § 5290 of Title 29, selected by the State Group Health Insurance Plan to offer supplemental insurance program coverage under Chapter 52C of Title 29.